dahmadjid/microtensor/README.md

 # microtensor

-a tensor library in cpp, mainly for microcontrollers
+a header file only naive tensor in cpp, mainly for microcontrollers